toraritte/nix-tome/draft.md

 number also does the trick.
 However, the hashes are needed to prevent interference, while at the same time preventing unnecessary duplication of identical components (which would happen with random paths).

-Section 1.2 first stated the goal of complete deployment: safe deployment re- quires that there are no missing dependencies.
+**Closures** Section 1.2 first stated the goal of complete deployment: safe deployment requires that there are no missing dependencies.
 This means that we need to deploy closures of components under the “depends-on” relation.
 That is, when we deploy (i.e., copy) a component X to a client machine, and X depends on Y , then we also need to deploy Y to the client machine.